 This course is designed to gain an understanding of the physics of everyday phenomena.
 Emphasis is given to developing critical thinking and reasoning skills toward the practical application of concepts in physics.
-Topics include measurement and analysis, motion, force, gravitation, work and energy, linear and angular momentum, conservation of energy, fluids, thermal physics, gases, electricity, magnetism and sound.
+Topics include measurement and analysis, motion, force, gravitation, work and energy, linear and angular momentum, conservation of energy, fluids, 2023-2024 Catalog 203 www.mchs.edu thermal physics, gases, electricity, magnetism and sound.
 The accompanying lab will reinforce lecture through hands-on experimentation.
 Mode of delivery: face-to-face.
 3 lecture hours, 2 laboratory hours.
 Fall, Spring, and Summer semesters.